JasonChang0320/Earthquake-Acceleration-Responce-Spectrum/README.md

 **pseudo_spectrum.py** is the main code, including all preprocess and caculation

-**HWA019 Acceleration Responce Spectrum.png** one of examples which is 2018 0206 Hualian earthquake record from station HWA019.
+**HWA019 Acceleration Responce Spectrum.png** one of examples which is 2018 0206 Hualien earthquake record from station HWA019.
 The image show the three component PSA

 ## High-pass and low-pass filter